 How to Handle a Failed IPv4 Transfer Safely

-Understanding why IPv4 transfers fail and what happens next helps organizations protect themselves and ensure smooth, successful transactions in the future.
+Understanding the common causes of IPv4 transfer failures and knowing how to respond helps organizations protect themselves and ensure smoother transactions in the future.

 1. Transfer Rejection by the RIR